Mughal conquest of Bengal: Battle of Tukaroi (1575)

 One of the pivotal moments in the conquest was the Battle of Tukaroi, fought in 1575.
-The Mughal forces, led by Munim Khan, faced the army of Daud Khan Karrani, the last ruler of the Karrani dynasty.
+The Mughal forces, led by Munim Khan and Todar Mal, faced the army of Daud Khan Karrani.
+Daud's general Gujar Khan was killed in the battle.
 The battle was fierce, with both sides suffering significant casualties.
-However, the superior tactics and discipline of the Mughal army ultimately led to their victory, forcing Daud Khan to retreat.
+However, the superior tactics and discipline of the Mughal army ultimately led to their victory, forcing Daud Khan to retreat to Cuttack.
+On 12 April, he submitted to Munim Khan in the durbar tent at Cuttack.
+His submission declared the de jure annexation of Bengal to Mughal Empire although de facto control was established only over a few towns in Bihar and Bengal.